ibrahiem12hany/jaundice_of_eye_detection_project/README.md

 def evaluate_model(model, test_loader):
 The confusion matrix is visualized using seaborn: def plot_confusion_matrix(labels, preds):
+9.Visualization
+1.Visualizes the training loss and accuracy per epoch using line plots.
+2.Generates and visualizes a confusion matrix to evaluate the model's predictions against true labels.
+3.Displays a few test images alongside their true labels and predicted classes.
-9. GUI for Image Prediction:
+10. GUI for Image Prediction:
 A GUI is created using Tkinter, which allows users to upload an image and get a prediction:
 The prediction result is displayed on the GUI after processing the image and passing it through the trained model.
 Functions: